sakey01/sakey01/README.md

 I'm [Sheikh](https://sheikh-portfolio.vercel.app) a 3rd year computer science student based in the UK.

-I code becuase it's satisying watching my ideas tranform into real things.
+I code becuase I like watching my ideas tranform into real things.

 ### What I'm up to